Ouranosinc/scen_workflow_afr/README.md

 The following change was made:
 - relocated heat maps under directory stn/fig/scen/maps.

+### Upcoming version

+The following features are being implemented:
+- possibility to enable/disable plot generation independently in scenarios and indices;
+- improved logging.

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).